Famous Croatian produce and where it comes from

 Mali Ston’s oysters are one of the best raw oysters in the world recognized as a powerful aphrodisiac.
 Due to the high salinity of the sea, they have a very distinctive and delicious salty taste that soothes and refreshes.

 They are best when consumed directly from the sea, fresh with a bit of lemon.
 Only 1% of chefs know to open oysters properly without losing their taste.
 If they are not opened properly, their nectar can be drained and pieces of shells may remain on their meat.
-Oysters can also be served in soups, risottos, pastas and deep fried.
+Oysters can also be served in soups, risottos, pasta, and deep-fried.

 Events: Dani malostonske kamenice in March, Mali Ston